gardener/gardener-extension-networking-calico/docs/usage/usage.md

 ```

 The name `gardener-kube-apiserver` and the label `networking.gardener.cloud/endpoint=kube-apiserver` form the contract for referencing the set.
 Neither is configurable, so that policies can rely on them, and the label is the only one the extension sets - the labels of a `GlobalNetworkSet` are selector input for Calico policies rather than mere bookkeeping, so any additional one would be matched by a `destination.selector` too.

-Since a `GlobalNetworkSet` holds CIDRs only, the ports the kube-apiserver is reachable at are published in the `networking.gardener.cloud/ports` annotation (comma separated).
-It is `443` unless one of the addresses the set was derived from specifies a different port.

 ### Example policy